 DoorDash: You pick a shift that spans a block of time and begins in a certain area.
 You can edit the shift to start later and end earlier when you sign up, and you can select several as long as they are half an hour apart.
 If you pick a shift in an area, you must be physically in that area to start your shift in the app.
 Even though you signed up to begin your shift in one area, you’ll receive orders all over the region.
 In big markets like Los Angeles, that means you can end up far from where you started.

 You can choose to schedule your shift up to a week in advance, or you can drop into a shift as little as one hour ahead.
 Warning: DoorDash says that they can deactivate (fire) you immediately if you fail to show up to a shift with less than 24 hours notice.
 Stern emails and alarming text messages remind you of that all the time, and it can be off-putting.

 Winner: Postmates.
-DoorDash’s threats to fire you if you drop even one shift without 24 hours’ notice is off-putting, and it’s nice that you can sign into Postmates whenever without having to select an open shift in a certain area.
+DoorDash’s threatens to fire you if you drop even one shift without 24 hours’ notice is off-putting, and it’s nice that you can sign into Postmates whenever without having to schedule.

 Which company is better?